shrief-khamis/online-retail-eda/README.md

   + How to improve the data structure to avoid losing information.
   + How to improve data entry process to avoid accounting mistakes.
   + How to alter discount policy.
-  + How to improve decrease return rate for some products.
+  + How to decrease return rate for some products.